pandey-ankit/Verrazzano-Helidon/helidon-verrazzano/develop-application/develop-application.md

 ```

 ## Task 3: Run the Helidon Greeting Application
-From the same console/terminal, navigate to the quickstart-mp directory and run the following commands:
+In the Cloud Shell, navigate to the quickstart-mp directory and run the following commands:

 ```bash
 <copy> cd quickstart-mp